 Okay let’s get to it…

-Cut corn tortillas into quarters and fry until golden brown.
+- Cut corn tortillas into quarters and fry until golden brown.
 You can also bake them.
 I have done both for this presentation.
 Or just buy store bought chips.

-Put all ingredients into chopper except the scallions and cilantro.
+Put all ingredients into a chopper except the scallions and cilantro.

 And you will end up with a tasty White Bean Dip with Chipotle In Adobo Sauce